mssx99/derohalo/README.md

 Being a React-app you can also install Derohalo locally in your browser.

 Imagine some famous person accepting marriage proposals, but asks for 500 USD in Dero in order to receive the messages.
 There might be thousands of users willing to send them a picture and attaching
 500 USD or more to it + a voice message.
-In the case the user defined 500 USD (equivalent in Dero) messages sending more will receive a different background color, the maximum received will have a totally red background and the ones with the minimu would be displayed with a white background, everything in between will be proportionally in tones between white and red.
+In the case the user defined 500 USD (equivalent in Dero) messages sending more will receive a different background color, the maximum received will have a totally red background and the ones with the minimum would be displayed with a white background, everything in between will be proportionally in tones between white and red.
 The receiver can filter out the messages by using a slider quickly.

 The website owner can as well here earn money by getting commissions for the registration of chat minimums.
-You can set a Minimum for all and for single accounts, so that your friend pays the minimum necessary to send a transaction, which would be 0.00001 Deros, while others not known people need to send you 10 Deros in order to establish contact.
+You can set a Minimum for all and for single accounts, so that your friend pays the minimum necessary to send a transaction, which would be 0.00001 Deros, while others (unknown people) need to send you 10 Deros in order to establish contact.
 This is a lucrative way to filter spam.

 There are 2 billion Whatsapp users.
 Some of them complain about loosing their privacy.
 Famous people, or people like Captain could use this for total privacy and earning some money.
 Even the IP is not available for eavesdroppers.